 Typically a Canadian customer makes a purchase using a debit or credit card.
 Card payment processing takes place through a payment gateway with the funds paid into your merchant account.

-High risk credit card processing Canada is designed to endure greater tolerances for unforseen potential issues than a regular low risk merchant account.
+High risk credit card processing Canada is designed to endure greater tolerances when accepting payments for unforseen potential issues than a regular low risk merchant account.
 That may include higher risks of chargebacks, tighter regulation of your industry, or simply engaging in international sales.